 • When he saw the empty chair, it felt like an arrow to the heart.

-Other ways to say: Deeply hurt, emotionally painful
+Other ways to say: Deeply hurt, emotionally painful, cut to the core

 4. Fire arrows